pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 "He's a good man, your sergeant," Abby said softly.
 Then she pushed the second document towards him.
 "This, I had to dig for myself.
 I started looking for missing persons reports near the first incidents.
 Anything unusual.
 I found this."

 It was a file on a man named Gilbert Skinner.
-His black-and-white photograph showed a man with haunted eyes and a thin, forced smile.
+His black-and-white photograph showed a man with haunted eyes and a thin, forced smile, eyes that held a peculiar, feverish gleam, bright and fractured as shattered mica.
 According to the report, Skinner was a former senior engineer at Battersea Power Station.
 Two years ago, there had been a steam-pipe explosion in Turbine Hall A. Skinner's wife and daughter, visiting him on a rare family day at the station, had been killed instantly.
 Skinner himself had been thrown clear but suffered a complete mental breakdown.
 He was institutionalized, but escaped six months ago, disappearing without a trace.
 The last line of the report was a note from a consulting psychiatrist: "Subject suffers from extreme delusions.
 Believes the 'machine' that killed his family is a living god that speaks to him.
 He calls it 'The Great Hum.'"

 The final piece of the puzzle slotted into place with sickening precision.
 Skinner wasn't just a random lunatic.
 He was a high priest in the very temple.
 He now sought to make an altar.
 He was a man broken by the "rules and order" of the industrial world, shattered by the very machine he once served.